networkoptix/tools/infra/jenkins_jobs/servers/ci-msk-new/README.md

 - all platform x branch variables are frozen in job
 - all customization-related stuff is passed as arguments

-in some cases there is a "cleaner" script that does some actions inbetween dirty builds. this path is optional but if it exists, cleaner will be invoked
-custom_cleaner_path: $WORKSPACE/nx_vms/build_utils/python/clear_cmake_build.py

 # Manual configuration steps used for "staging":

 ## Configure groovy